Manage approvals and find at-risk work

 If you don’t have a project in mind, start with our Work and Creative Requests template, which has everything you need.

 Then, add custom fields to the project where you want to see this information.
 By creating custom fields for “content status,” “priority,” and “approval stage,” you’ll see this information for each task and how far into the creation process it is, how important it is, and if it’s been approved or not.
-Here’s how to add a custom field:
+Here’s how to add approval custom fields:

 How to add custom fields